Anee006/Anee006/README.md

 When I'm not coding you'll find me reading a novel!

 - 💻 Skilled in C, C++, Python, Java, MySQL, HTML, CSS, JavaScript
-- ⚛ Experience in working with Git and GitHub
+- ⚛ Experienced in working with Git and GitHub
-- 🌐 Familiar with open source contributions
+- 🌐 Contributed to open source projects
+- 🧩 Participated in coding contests and hackathons

 ---